dzhgarkava/CarND-P10-Model-Predictive-Control/README.md

 Also I transform coordinates of car from world's to local (main.cpp, lines: 117-123)

-## Timestep length, number of steps and latency
+## Timestep length, duration and latency

 The idea is: we need to maximize N * dt to increase horizont of predictions.
 But we can't choose very big value for N because calculation will take a lot of time and also we can't choose very big value for dt because in this case you will not apply actuators well-timed.